iamdb/hifi.rs/README.md

 - MPRIS support (control via [playerctl](https://github.com/altdesktop/playerctl) or other D-Bus client)
 - Gapless playback
 - Resume last session
-- Web UI with websocket api
+- Web UI with WebSocket API

 In addition to the player, there is a Spotify to Qobuz playlist sync tool and an incomplete Rust library for the Qobuz API.